Mr & Mrs Smith

 Your star rating:

-Here’s a strange thing – a screwball comedy by Alfred Hitchcock.
-Mr and Mrs Smith is the only one he made, and it’s not very good.
-A “comedy of remarriage”, it’s not a thousand miles away in plot from The Philadelphia Story, about a husband and wife discovering that a legal technicality means their three-year marriage is void.
+Here’s a strange thing – a screwball comedy by master of suspense Alfred Hitchcock.
+Mr and Mrs Smith is the only one he made and, sad to report, it’s not very good.
+A “comedy of remarriage”, its plot isn’t a thousand miles away from the one that floated The Philadelphia Story to glory, about a husband and wife discovering that a legal technicality means their three-year marriage is void.
 If they want to be husband and wife for real, they’ll have to “remarry”.
-But, now they’ve got the chance, will they?
+But, now that they have the chance to reconsider, will they (re)take the plunge?

-As a bit of a preamble to all this, some vital character furniture is put in place in an opening scene telling us in broad strokes that David (Robert Montgomery) and Ann (Carole Lombard) are in love with each other but also in love with themselves – they’re headstrong.
+As a bit of a preamble to all this, some vital character furniture is put in place in an opening scene telling us in broad strokes that much as David (Robert Montgomery) and Ann (Carole Lombard) love each other they are just as much in love with themselves – they’re headstrong.
 This established, the largely nonsensical plot can now play out with a shimmer of dignity, though very few laughs.
 As he pushes, she pulls, and vice versa.

 Montgomery is miscast.
 It should have been Cary Grant, according to legend, but Grant is supposed to have turned it down.
-Remember at all times that most movie factoids, particularly when it comes to who was or wasn’t meant to have had the role, are bullshit.
-But assuming there is something to this one, it was possibly because he’d just finished playing pretty much the same role in The Philadelphia Story a month earlier.
+Remember at all times with movie factoids like this, particularly ones relating to who was or wasn’t meant to have had this or that role, that they are are bullshit.
+But assuming there is something to this one, Grant possibly said no because he’d just finished playing pretty much the same role in The Philadelphia Story a month earlier.
 Lombard is great though, this queen of screwball making Ann a mix of the tough and the tender, the head and the heart, a character that’s both real and a necessary movie cliché.

-Mr and Mrs Smith keeps threatening to get into gear and become funny and there are moments when it starts to motor – particularly when he and she get into early stages of their stand-off, after she’s discovered that he knows the marriage is invalid and is deliberately not telling her.
-Surely he’s wasn’t planning on not telling her ever?
+Mr and Mrs Smith keeps threatening to get into gear and become funny and there are moments when it genuinely starts to motor – particularly when he and she are in the early stages of their stand-off, after she’s discovered that he knows the marriage is invalid but is deliberately not telling her.
+Surely he’s wasn’t planning on not telling her at all ever?
 She retaliates by immediately going out with other men and getting a job.
 Go, girl.

 Mr and Mrs Smith soaking wet on a funfair ride